vimchub/vaccineimpact/README.md

 ## Editing the content of any page EXCEPT the Model and Disease pages

 Look at the URL to find the name of the page - that name will match the name of the file that creates the page.
 For example, [`objectives.md`](objectives.md) creates `http://www.vaccineimpact.org/objectives`, [`reports.md`](reports.md) creates `http://www.vaccineimpact.org/reports`.
-Once you find the file that creates the file, edit that file - it can accept either markdown or HTML.
+Once you find the file that creates the page, edit that file - it can accept either markdown or HTML.

 ## Adding/modifying a model or disease page